layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 8.45 sabbaca.
 Avocado (*Persea americana*), which probably originated in Central America.
 It then spread to the Caribbean in the aftermath of the Spanish conquest of Mexico.
 An important part of the diets of the enslaved who had access to it: they likely harvested it from woodlands, versus growing it in provision grounds or gardens.

-[person] 8.45n Ulloa.
+[people] 8.45n Ulloa.
 Antonio de Ulloa y de la Torre-Giral (1716-1795) was a colonel and naval officer of the Spanish navy, as well as an explorer and scientist.
 He participated in a geodesic mission to the equator in Peru to measure the earth's true shape.
 After the mission was completed, Ulloa co-authored with Jorge Juan the *Relación histórica del viage a la América meridional* (1748).

 [plant] 8.45n two species; the one bearing a green fruit...and the other a red...and grows chiefly in Mexico.
 There are multiple varieties of avocado.
 The one that Grainger identifies as bearing a green fruit may be *Persea americana* var. *americana*, also known as the West Indian avocado.
 The one that Grainger identifies as growing chiefly in Mexico may be *Persea americana* var. *drymifolia*, also known as the Mexican avocado.